 Shares sold by the underwriters to the public will initially be offered at the public offering price set forth on the cover of this prospectus.
-Any shares sold by the underwriters to securities dealers may be sold at a discount from the public offering price not to exceed \$ per share.
+Any shares sold by the underwriters to securities dealers may be sold at a discount from the public offering price not to exceed \$0.336 per share.
 If all the shares are not sold at the public offering price, the underwriters may change the offering price and the other selling terms.

-If the underwriters sell more shares than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 562,500 additional shares of common stock from us, assuming a public offering price of \$16.00 per share, the last reported sale price of our common stock on the OTCQB on October 27, 2015, less the underwriting discount.
+If the underwriters sell more shares than the total number set forth in the table above, we have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 937,500 additional shares of common stock from us at the public offering price, less the underwriting discount.
 The underwriters may exercise the option solely for the purpose of covering over-allotments, if any, in connection with this offering.
 To the extent the option is exercised, each underwriter must purchase a number of additional shares approximately proportionate to that underwriter's initial purchase commitment.
 Any shares issued or sold under the option will be issued and sold on the same terms and conditions as the other shares that are the subject of this offering.